-The principal types of reinsurance for this segment include life, critical illness, health, disability, superannuation, and financial reinsurance.
+The principal types of reinsurance for the Traditional Reinsurance segment include life, critical illness, disability and superannuation through yearly renewable term and coinsurance agreements.
+The reinsurance of critical illness coverage provides a benefit in the event of the diagnosis of pre-defined critical illness.
 Superannuation is the Australian government mandated compulsory retirement savings program.
-Superannuation funds accumulate retirement funds for employees, and in addition, offer life and disability insurance coverage.
+Superannuation funds accumulate retirement funds for employees, and, in addition, typically offer life and disability insurance coverage.
 Reinsurance agreements may be either facultative or automatic agreements covering primarily individual risks and, in some markets, group risks.
-Premiums earned from critical illness coverage represented 17.5% of the total net premiums for this segment in 2014.
+Premiums earned from traditional reinsurance accounted for 98.8% of the total net premiums for the Asia Pacific operations in 2015.
+The reinsurance of critical illness coverage occurs primarily in South Korea, Australia and Hong Kong.
+Premiums earned from critical illness coverage represented 20.1% of the total net premiums for this segment in 2015.